jwilsh/Auto_Village_Motors/README.md

 Portfolio Project - This is a project which follows a 2nd Hand Car Dealership looking into their own data which has been collected about the vehicles that have passed through their business.

 # Scenario
-Auto Village Motors are a 2nd hand car dealership Bellabeat is a high-tech manufacturer of health-focused products specifically for women.
-Bellabeqat is a successful small company, however they have a vision of becoming one of the major players in the global smart device market.
-The Co-founder of Bellabeat Urška Sršen, beleives that by analysing smart device fitness data can help unlock new growth opportunities for the company.

-We will be looking at data from an existing dataset [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) to determine if there are any trends that we can identify.
-These insights will then be used to give high level recommendations to guide the marketing strategy for the company.
+Auto Village Motors are a 2nd hand car dealership in Manchester UK.
+They have lots of competition from other local car dealerships in the area and the arrival of a new deaership on the same street means that the business owner Clive has been looking into ways which he can improve his busniess.
+He wants to look into the companies past data to look for any potential ways to improve company performance.

 # 1.0 Ask

 ### 1.1 Business Task:
-Use the data provided in the [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) dataset to gain insights into how people use non-Bellabeat smart devices.
-Use these insights to help guide the marketing strategy for the company.
+Use the internal data provided by Auto Village Motors to gain insights into the vehicles that the company has sold in previous years.
+Use these insights to help guide some new strategies for the company.

 ### 1.2 Business Objectives:
-- What are some trends in smart device usage?
-- How could these trends apply to Bellabeat customers?
-- How could these trends help influence Bellabeat marketing strategy?
+-
+-
+-
+-
+-
+-

 ### 1.3 Deliverables:
 - A clear summary of the business task